pengjiang-hpc/pengjiang-hpc.github.io/index.md

 ---

 ## About Me
 I am an Assistant Professor in the Computer Science Department at the University of Iowa.
 My research interests generally lie in the areas of high-performance computing, systems, and machine learning.
-I received the NSF CAREER Award for research in compiler and runtime support for randomized data-intensive applications on heterogeneous hardware.
+I received the NSF CAREER Award for research in compiler and runtime support for data-intensive applications on heterogeneous hardware.

 I earned my Ph.D. from the Ohio State University under the supervision of Dr. Gagan Agrawal.
 I received an M.S. in Computer Science from the Chinese Academy of Science and a B.S. from Xidian University, Xi'an, China.